sirreal/html-api-debugger/html-api-debugger/readme.txt

 = 0.8 =
 * Show invisible characters in processed HTML spans.
 * Fix null-byte rendering in the initial page render.

+= 0.9 =
+* Fix a bug where "}" was replaced as an invisible character.